Transformers for Modeling Physical Systems: Methods

+In this work, the primary input to the transformer will be an embedded dynamical system, $\Xi = \left(\bm{\xi}_{0}, \bm{\xi}_{1}, \ldots. \bm{\xi}_{T}\right)$, where the embedded state at time-step $i$ is denoted as $\bm{\xi}_{i}\in\mathbb{R}^{e}$.
+Given that we are interested in the prediction of a physical time series, this motivates the usage of a language modeling architecture that is designed for the sequential prediction of words in a body of text.
+We select the transformer decoder architecture used in the Generative Pre-trained Transformer (GPT) models~\citep{radford2018improving, radford2019language}.

 Our model follows the GPT-2 architecture based on the implementation in the Hugging Face transformer repository~\citep{wolf2019HuggingFacesTS}, but is significantly smaller in size than these modern NLP transformers.
 This model consists of a stack of transformer decoder layers that use masked attention, as depicted in Fig.~\ref{fig:transformer}.
-The inputs to the transformer are the embedded representation of the physical system with the sinusoidal positional encoding proposed in the original transformer~\citep{vaswani2017attention}.
+The input to the transformer is the embedded representation of the physical system from the embedding model and a sinusoidal positional encoding proposed in the original transformer~\citep{vaswani2017attention}.
+Since the transformer does not contain any recurrent or convolutional operation, information regarding the relative position of the embedded input sequence must be provided.
+The positional embedding is defined by the following sine and cosine functions:

+for the $2j$ and $2j+1$ elements in the embedded vector, $\bm{\xi}_{i}$. $pos$ is the embedded vector's relative or global position in the input time series.
 To train the model, consider a data set of $D$ embedded i.i.d. time-series $\mathcal{D}=\left\{\Xi^{i}\right\}^{D}_{i=1}$ for which we can use the standard time-series Markov model (language modeling) log-likelihood:

-$k$ is the context window and $\bm{\theta}$ are the model's parameters.
+where $\bm{\theta}$ are the model's parameters and $k$ is the transformer's context window.
 Contrary to the standard NLP approach which poses the likelihood as a softmax over a dictionary of tokens, the likelihood here is taken as a standard Gaussian between the transformer's prediction and the target embedded value resulting in a $L_2$ loss.
-This is due to the fact that the solution to most physical systems cannot be condensed to a discrete finite set making tokenization into a finite dictionary not possible rendering a softmax approach not applicable.
+This is due to the fact that the solution to most physical systems cannot be condensed to a discrete finite set.
+Thus tokenization into a finite dictionary not possible and a softmax approach not applicable.
 Training is the standard auto-regressive method used in GPT~\citep{radford2018improving}, as opposed to the word masking~\citep{devlin2018bert}, constrained to the embedded space.
-The physical states, $\bm{\phi}_{i}$, have the potential to be very high dimensional thus training the transformer in the lower-dimensional embedded space can significantly lower training costs.
+The physical states, $\bm{\phi}_{i}$, have the potential to be very high-dimensional and training the transformer in the lower-dimensional embedded space can significantly lower training costs.